genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/02_quick-start/01_hardware-and-software.md

 </TabItem>
 <TabItem value="internal">
-This setup presumes you will sign in with jfrog SAML SSO.
+This set-up presumes you will sign in with jfrog SAML SSO.
 Please follow the steps:

 1. Create an empty `.npmrc` file in your user home directory.
 2. Using SAML SSO log in to the [Genesis repository website](http://genesisglobal.jfrog.io).